karenyov/-springSecurityLogin/README.md

 * Import into Eclipse as “Existing Maven Project”:
 Go in File > Import > Maven > Existing Maven Project and click Next, select the project and click in Finished.

+# Database
+* Create your database in Mysql ou PostgreSQL and configure in application.properties